mmatteo-hub/RT2_Assignment1/README.md

  *
 **/
 ```
-Once we have done this for all our files and for all the function we want to document we are ready.
+Once we have done this for all our files and for all the function we want to document we are ready to pass to the next step.

 ## <img src="https://user-images.githubusercontent.com/62358773/158230063-f844e068-8486-4eca-a694-20ee48a7234f.png" width="5%" height="5%"> Documentation generation
 To generate the documentation we have to call the tool `doxywizard` by the terminal that allows us to have an interface to complete the documentation building.